-The Directors establish, direct and monitor adherence to LGAC's policies and approve all major activities of the Corporation, including each issuance of bonds or notes by LGAC.
+The Directors establish, direct and monitor adherence to LGAC's policies and approve all major activities of the Corporation, including each issuance of bonds or notes.
 A unanimous vote of the Directors then in office is necessary to authorize the issuance of bonds or notes by the Corporation.

-The Corporation's Board previously established three committees, Audit, Finance and Governance that are comprised of certain of LGAC's Directors.
-Appendix C contains a listing of committee members as of March 31, 2010, board and committee meetings convened in the 2009-10 fiscal year, the minutes, if adopted, from each meeting and the attendance at each meeting.
+The Corporation's Board previously established three committees (Audit, Finance and Governance) that are composed of certain of LGAC's Directors.
+Appendix C contains a listing of committee members as of March 31, 2014, board and committee meetings convened in the 2013-14 fiscal year, and, for each meeting held, the minutes, if adopted, and the attendance at each meeting.
 Each committee meets as necessary to address relevant issues affecting LGAC.